Project kickoff meeting: 10-step guide for success

 10 steps for a successful project kickoff meeting

-As the project manager of a key initiative, it’s your responsibility to plan and present during the project kickoff.
-Similarly, if you’re running a larger program and planning a kickoff for that body of work, you’ll likely be the person driving the meeting—though you can count on the individual project leads to present their information.
+As the project manager of a key initiative, it's your responsibility to plan and present during the project kickoff.
+Similarly, if you're running a larger program and planning a kickoff for that body of work, you'll likely be the person driving the meeting.

 1. Prepare for the meeting

-The first step to hosting a project kickoff meeting is to decide who needs to be there and how long the meeting should be.
-The level and detail of preparation will depend on how formal the kickoff meeting needs to be—are you inviting executive stakeholders or external partners?
-Or is this an informal kickoff with your core project team?
+The first step in hosting a project kickoff meeting is to decide who needs to attend and how long the meeting should be.
+The level of preparation will depend on how formal the kickoff meeting needs to be.
 As you prepare for the meeting:

 1. Finalize the invite list.
-By now you should know what type of project kickoff meeting you’re hosting, which should inform who attends the meeting.
-Before you send that meeting invite, make sure to go over the attendee list one more time to ensure you’ve included all relevant project stakeholders.
+By now, you should know what type of project kickoff meeting you're hosting, which should inform who attends.
+Before you send that meeting invite, review the attendee list one more time to ensure you've included all relevant project stakeholders.

 2. Schedule a time (and duration).
 Make sure to save time for questions.

 3. Assign a note taker.
-Make sure someone other than you is taking notes in case there are stakeholders who can’t make the meeting.
-If you’re meeting virtually, consider recording the meeting as well, so team members who are unable to attend can catch up later.
+Make sure someone other than you is taking notes in case any stakeholders can't make the meeting.
+If you're meeting virtually, consider recording the meeting as well.

 Example project kickoff meeting agenda